Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 7- You can view the live version of the Kanban Board project here: [Live Preview](https://kanban-board-mohamed-abdelkareem.netlify.app/).

+8- You can view the live version of the Expense Tracker project here: [Live Preview](https://expense-tracker-mohamed-abdelkareem.netlify.app/).

 ---

 Feel free to explore the code, try the projects, or leave suggestions!